Articol disponibil numai în limba engleză

 The effective relay contact closure on each terminal connector is between COMx and NOx, where x is the respective J number.

 The required software is available below for download.
 It can be directly compiled and uploaded by using the Arduino IDE PC software.
-The software is licensed under the LGPLv3 or later license.

 The software includes an optional I²C LCD display routine, disabled by default, originally created during the testing period.
 Although in normal use it has no practical purpose, it can be easily activated – and used – by changing the LCD_INSTALLED parameter to true.
 However, the actual code is customized for LCD2S-162 interface from Modtronix (Serial LCD 16x2 Daughter Board); therefore, in order to use it with another I²C LCD display, the code has to be altered accordingly.

-Details regarding the exact steps for compiling and uploading the above software by using the Arduino IDE exceed the purpose of the present page.
+The details regarding the exact steps for compiling and uploading the above software by using the Arduino IDE exceed the purpose of the present page.

-Note: details regarding the exact steps for installing these drivers exceed the purpose of the present page.
+Note: the details regarding the exact steps for installing these drivers exceed the purpose of the present page.

 The interface functionality – and also its responsivity – can be tested without connecting it to Streamstar, just by using the small Python utility below.
 It should run under Python 3 and the SERIAL_PORT parameter must be set in accordance to the actual COM port as allocated by PC's OS.
 The easiest way to find that port is to look under the Arduino IDE menu > Tools > Port after connecting/disconnecting the Arduino board to PC's USB port.